Create your first app

 Initialize a new Expo app

-We will use create-expo-app to initialize a new Expo app.
-It is a command line tool that allows us to create a new React Native project with the expo package installed.
+We'll use create-expo-app to initialize a new Expo app.
+It is a command line tool to create a new React Native project.
+Run the following command in your terminal:

 Terminal